nawta/MobilePoser/README.md

 <br>

 ## Installation
 We recommend configuring the project inside an Anaconda environment.
 We have tested everything using [Anaconda](https://docs.anaconda.com/anaconda/install/) version 23.9.0 and Python 3.9.
-The first step is to create a virtual environment, as shown below (named `mobileposer`).
+The first step is to create a virtual environment, as shown below (named `mobileposer310`).
 ```
-conda create -n mobileposer python=3.9
+conda create -n mobileposer310 python=3.10
 ```
 You should then activate the environment as shown below.
 All following operations must be completed within the virtual environment.
 ```
 (conda init)
 (source ~/.bashrc)
-conda activate mobileposer
+conda activate mobileposer310
 ```
 Then, install the required packages.
 ```